GizmoTjaz/kyuubu/README.md

 # Kyūbu
-3D cube renderer written in vanilla JS using the HTML canvas.
+A 3D cube renderer written in vanilla JS using the HTML canvas.
 All classes include an "acceptable" amount of JSDoc documentation.

 ## Getting Started
 First, you must import the script into your HTML document: